 Simply join the meetup through social media, email, or in person.
 Show up at the designated time and place and you are in!

-Volunteering can help seniors connect with each other, learn about common interests, and discover new ways to spend their time.
+Volunteering can help seniors connect, learn about common interests, and discover new ways to spend their time.
 They can also provide a service that helps seniors feel connected to others in their community

 There are many opportunities for seniors to volunteer, whether fit and active or not.
 Individuals can volunteer with Habitat for Humanity, at the local school, library, hospital, or food pantry.
 Seniors can contribute time and effort to keep nature trails in local parks and wooded areas clear with a local park and recreational organization.